 It cannot be overstated that the value of a metric is directly tied to whether it provides insight on how to find, convert and retain loyal customers.
 The Pirate framework allows entrepreneurs to contextualise metrics by linking them to their marketing funnel.The ‘pirate’ epithet is derived from the ‘AARRR’ acronym which stands for the following stages in the customer journey:

 Acquisition – how to make people aware of your platform.
 This is a crucial first step in any business analysis.
 Customers don’t just appear from the ether.
 You need to go out and find them.
 Then you need to interact with them on some level to encourage them to buy your product.
 A well recognized acquisition tactic is content marketing; in exchange for a whitepaper or blog post, you get a potential user’s attention.

 Activation – how to ensure that your customer’s first interaction with your product is great.
 Assuming you are finding the right customers, the next step is ensuring that you are giving them a reason to stay and use your platform.
 There is no second chance at a first impression, and the activation step is to ensure that your platform is taking full advantage of those opportunities.

-Retention – or how to keep your customers coming back.
-You can’t just deliver an initial good experience and expect that to be enough to ensure that your customer base sticks around.
+Retention – how to keep your customers coming back.
+You can’t just deliver an initial good experience and then expect that to be enough for your customers to stick around.
 You have to not only provide an exceptional experience every time, but your platform needs to evolve as your customers do.
-This aspect of the Pirate framework addresses these important aspects.
+The Pirate framework’s retention step addresses these important factors.

 The framework sounds great in theory, but how does it work in practice?
 The next section will look at utilising the framework to measure marketplace performance.